onap/vnfrqts-requirements/docs/Chapter5/Tosca/ONAP VNF or PNF CSAR Package.rst

     :target: VNF or PNF CSAR PACKAGE
     :keyword: MUST
     :introduced: dublin
+    :updated: el alto

-    If the VNF or PNF CSAR Package utilizes Option 2 for package security, then the complete CSAR file **MUST** contain a Digest (a.k.a. hash) for each of the components of the VNF or PNF package.
+    If the VNF or PNF CSAR Package utilizes Option 1 for package security, then the complete CSAR file **MUST** contain a Digest (a.k.a. hash) for each of the components of the VNF or PNF package.
 The table of hashes is included in the package manifest file, which is signed with the VNF or PNF provider